offalynne/Input/docs/5.0/Functions-(Exporting-and-Importing).md

 |`[outputString]`|boolean |Whether to return a string from this function.
 If set to `false`, JSON is returned instead as a struct.
 If not specified, a string is returned                                     |
 |`[prettify]`    |boolean |Whether to format the output string so that it's easier for a human to read.
 If not specified, the string is not prettified.
 This argument is only relevant when returning a string|

-Outputs a string (or struct) that contains data that contains profile, binding, and axis threshold data for the given player.
-This can then be saved to a file etc. so that custom bindings can be restored in the future.
+Outputs a string (or struct) that contains data that contains binding and axis threshold data for the given profile.
+This can then be saved to a file etc. so that custom bindings for a specific profile can be restored in the future.

 It is recommended to only use bindings written on the same device as keyboard scancodes differ across device layouts and platforms.